How to Lay Mexican Saltillo Tile on a Wood Subfloor

 Rustico Tile & Stone is not responsible for Saltillo tile installations not completed by one of our contracted installers.
 We do not provide advice via phone or email for tile that has not been purchased from Rustico Tile & Stone.

-For a complete set of instructions, consider our How to Install Saltillo Tile eBook available on Amazon.
+Consider our How to Install Saltillo Tile eBook available on Amazon for a complete set of instructions.

 Now for the fun stuff… How to Lay Mexican Saltillo Tile